-The Tweddle Residential Program operates from Monday to Friday each week for families struggling with a range of parenting challenges.
-The early intervention and prevention program has a focus on strengthening attachment, building resilience and supporting you to understand your baby’s cues.
+The Tweddle Residential Program operates from Monday to Friday each week for families needing support with a range of parenting challenges.
+The early intervention and prevention program has a focus on sleep and settling, strengthening attachment, building resilience and supporting you to understand your baby’s cues.

 The aim of Tweddle’s residential program is to help develop your confidence as parents and to develop safe and enjoyable relationships with your baby or toddler.
 Emphasis is on your active participation throughout the program.
 We help you to identify the specific goals you wish to achieve during your stay.
 Caring staff work with you to support you with appropriate and flexible strategies to suit your individual circumstances.
 Tweddle employ a multidisciplanary team including Maternal and Child Health Nurses, Early Parenting Practitioners, Family Therapists, Social Workers and Lactation Consultants.